WinterSoldier13/ytm_ai_host/README.md

 **AI DJ Cara** transforms your YouTube Music experience by adding a personality to your playlist.
 Just like a real Radio Jockey, Cara introduces the next song with hype, wit, and energy, making your listening session feel like a live radio show curated just for you.

+## Why?
+Remember DJ Cara from NonStopPop FM in GTA V?
+Ja, I wanted something similar for my Playlists.
+If you decide to use local-server, you can even clone and use the exact voice :)

 ## Screenshot

 ![Screenshot](images/image1.png)